blancadelgadobonet/blancadelgadobonet.github.io/_projects/project_p3_localization.md

     Figure 1.
 Left: ArUco marker (4x4, 100 mm per side).
 Right: calibration pattern (9-by-6, 25 mm per side).
 </div>

-Then, we created Python 3.10 Project (link to github) using a MacBook Pro 2021 (Apple M1 Pro), that was comprised of one main file (main.py), two sets of functions stored at (calibration.py and localization.py), and one figure (aruco.png).
+Then, we created Python 3.10 [Project](https://github.com/blancadelgadobonet/robotics.git) using a MacBook Pro 2021 (Apple M1 Pro), that was comprised of one main file (`main.py`), two sets of functions stored at (`calibration.py` and `localization.py`), and one figure (`aruco.png`).

-The objective of the script was to acquire real-time images (either from the computer’s webcam or an iPhone plugged to the computer), calibrate the camera after capturing several images of a calibration pattern, localizing a marker (with a specific ID, set by the user) when displayed in said images and displaying the position of the camera with respect to the reference point of the marker.
+The objective of the script was to **acquire real-time images** (either from the computer’s webcam or an iPhone plugged to the computer), **calibrate** the camera after capturing several images of a calibration pattern, **localizing** a marker (with a specific ID, set by the user) when
+**displayed** in said images and displaying the position of the camera with respect to the reference point of the marker.

-To calibrate a camera, images of a known pattern need to be taken: detected 2D points of the image (in pixels) can be compared to known 3D points of the scene (in, e.g., millimeters), and the relation between 2D and 3D points can be extracted.
-To that means, the printed calibration pattern was captured by the camera (N=100 times, although less images can work); the bidimensional points of interest from the pattern were detected (using cv2.findChessboardCorners), displayed (using cv2.drawChessboardCorners, Figure 3), and matched to their corresponding three-dimensional points (generated using a custom function tools.calibration.get_chessboard_points); and the relation between all sets of captured 2D points and their known 3D points was approximated (using cv2.calibrateCamera).
-As a result, the intrinsic parameters of the camera, its distortion coefficients, and the root mean square-reprojection error was computed (CODE).
+To **calibrate** a camera, images of a known pattern need to be taken: detected 2D points of the image (in pixels) can be compared to known 3D points of the scene (in, e.g., millimeters), and the relation between 2D and 3D points can be extracted.
+To that means, the printed calibration pattern was captured by the camera (N=100 times, although less images can work); the bidimensional points of interest from the pattern were detected (using `cv2.findChessboardCorners`), displayed (using `cv2.drawChessboardCorners`, Figure 2), and matched to their corresponding three-dimensional points (generated using a custom function `tools.calibration.get_chessboard_points`); and the relation between all sets of captured 2D points and their known 3D points was approximated (using `cv2.calibrateCamera`).
+As a result, the intrinsic parameters of the camera, its distortion coefficients, and the root mean square-reprojection error was computed (Code 1).

 Intrinsics:
  [[2233    0  729]